 - Cost of Tools

 - The range of costs can vary significantly.
 For a small organization, some of the larger toolchains may not be affordable.
-On the other hand, some of the smaller tools may not address parts of requirements management that are critical for ASIL D development.
+On the other hand, some of the smaller tools may not address parts of requirements management that are critical for Automotive Safety Integrity Level (ASIL) D development.

 - Are there 100 safety-critical requirements or 5,000?
 Out of these requirements, how many of them are related to software, hardware, or test cases?
-How large is the HARA and how many safety goals are there?
+How large is the Hazard Analysis and Risk Assessment (HARA), and how many safety goals are there?
 This will define the size of the requirements hierarchy.

-- The selection and integration of a new tool will inevitably impact the use of the exiting toolchains.
+- The selection and integration of a new tool will inevitably impact the use of the existing toolchains.

 - Refer to V diagram.